 She ensures that the people we support receive the best possible care and support from our Wallich communities.

-Sian started working with The Wallich in 2008 with the Rough Sleepers Intervention Team in Bridgend.
+Her career with The Wallich began in 2008 with the Rough Sleepers Intervention Team in Bridgend.
 There, she championed service user involvement and volunteering.

-After heading up our Participation and Progression team including our Working in Sustainable Employment (WISE) and Building Opportunities, Skills and Success (BOSS) programmes, Sian was recently appointed as Deputy Director of Operations where she will continue to lead on creative and innovative service delivery across all of our projects in Wales in addition to supporting our journey into becoming a Psychologically Informed Environment (PIE) Organisation.
-In 2020, Sian was appointed as Director of Services and Support.
+After heading up our Participation and Progression team including our Working in Sustainable Employment (WISE) and Building Opportunities, Skills and Success (BOSS) programmes, Sian was appointed as Deputy Director of Operations, where she continued to lead on creative and innovative service delivery across all of our services in Wales.

 Sian was pinnacle in driving The Wallich’s journey into becoming a PIE (Psychologically Informed Environments) organisation.

 Outside of The Wallich, Sian is a proud member of Cymorth Cymru’s Board of Trustees.
 She works alongside other passionate and experienced individuals from the sector to help govern the important work undertaken by the team at Cymorth.